sam29061994/tweet-saver/README.md

 This App is written using React.js and Node.js

-## `npm install`
+## npm install

 Install dependency by running npm install in the server and client directory.
-There are two package.json file present one for server side and the second in the client directory.
+There are two package.json files present one for server side and the second in the client directory.

 ## Instructiosn on Running the App Locally

-### `npm run dev`
+### npm run dev

 Runs the React app and server in the development mode concurrently from the server directory. <br />